 Hiking is all about walking, so you’ll also want to choose wisely when thinking about what goes on your feet.
 When buying hiking shoes, you should try them on first to find the pair that is the best fit for you.

 If you’re in Tokyo, I recommend the store L-Breath, which has a branch at Shinjuku station.
 They have a wide variety of different hiking shoe brands to choose from, and the store employees are really knowledgeable (although they probably won’t speak English).
 The other large hiking store near Shinjuku is Ishii Sports, where I’ve actually had the opposite experience - the staff aren’t very knowledgable and are generally too busy (or understaffed?) to even talk to you.
-I have gone there when I already had a specific shoe in mind, but wouldn’t recommend going there otherwise!
+I have gone there when I already had a specific shoe in mind that I already wanted to buy, but wouldn’t recommend going there otherwise.

 The other thing to keep in mind is that since you’re wearing thick socks and your feet will swell while hiking, you should be buying shoes that are bigger than your normal shoe size.
 I usually go 1cm bigger.
 Women’s shoes cap out at 25cm in Japan, so if you’re any bigger than that, you’ll probably be looking in the men’s section.
 I always like the colour options for men better anyway so this works fine for me.